steveloughran/kerberos_and_hadoop/sections/errors.md

     [libdefaults]
       udp_preference_limit = 1

+##  `GSSException: No valid credentials provided (Mechanism level: Connection reset)'

+We've seen this triggered in Hadoop tests after the MiniKDC through an exception; it's thread exited and hence the Kerberos client got a connection error.

+When you see this assume network connectivity problems, or something up at the KDC itself.

 ## Principal not found

 The hostname is wrong (or there is >1 hostname listed with different IP addrs) and so a principal